 Romania is one of the fastest-growing e-commerce markets in the EU.
 Internet penetration is rising rapidly, the country has a young, digitally engaged population, and Romanian consumers are increasingly comfortable buying from international sellers.
-For UK businesses looking at new EU markets, Romania represents genuine growth potential — but as with all EU destinations post-Brexit, understanding the import charge picture before you start selling is essential.
+For UK businesses looking at new EU markets, Romania offers scale — 19 million people and an online retail sector that has been growing at double-digit rates — but as with all EU destinations post-Brexit, understanding the import charge picture before you start selling is essential.

 Import duty on UK goods

-Goods that genuinely originate in the UK qualify for 0% import duty in Romania under the UK-EU Trade and Cooperation Agreement.
+Under the UK-EU Trade and Cooperation Agreement, goods that genuinely originate in the UK can enter Romania at 0% duty — provided you claim the preference with a statement on origin on your commercial invoice.
 Romania is an EU member state, so the same TCA rules that apply in France, Germany, or the Netherlands apply equally in Bucharest or Cluj.
-Standard EU duty rates apply to goods that don't meet UK origin requirements.
+Without a valid origin claim, or for goods that don't meet UK origin requirements, standard EU tariff rates apply.

 A practical example